hebench/frontend/docsrc/tests/simple_set_intersection.md

 ### 1. Sets

-If data type is `hebench::APIBridge::DataType::String`, each character of the string will be encoded as a 32-bits integer.

 All the items in a set are vectors with elements of type `T` (where `T` is any of the supported numeric types).
 Every element of an item lies contiguous in memory, and every item also lies contiguous in memory.

 For example, given the following set `X` with `n = 3`, `k = 2` and a set being represented by a vector components: